Query Rules Use Cases

 While going through the below examples, keep in mind that Query Rules changes one or both of the following:

-- the query, by changing the content of the results (pre-processing)
+- the query, by changing parameters based on intent (pre-processing)

 - the relevance, by reordering the results (post-processing)